Hundred Days: War begins

 At the Congress of Vienna, the Great Powers of Europe (Austria, Great Britain, Prussia and Russia) and their allies declared Napoleon an outlaw, and with the signing of this declaration on 13 March 1815, so began the War of the Seventh Coalition.
 The hopes of peace that Napoleon had entertained were gone – war was now inevitable.

 A further treaty (the Treaty of Alliance against Napoleon) was ratified on 25 March, in which each of the Great European Powers agreed to pledge 150,000 men for the coming conflict.
-Such a number was not possible for Great Britain, as her standing army was smaller than those of her three peers.
+Such a number was not possible for the British however, as her standing army was smaller than those of her three peers.
 Besides, her forces were scattered around the globe, with many units still in Canada, where the War of 1812 had recently ended.
 With this in mind, she made up her numerical deficiencies by paying subsidies to the other Powers and to the other states of Europe who would contribute contingents.

 Some time after the allies had begun mobilising, it was agreed that the planned invasion of France was to commence on 1 July 1815, much later than both Blücher and Wellington would have liked, as both their armies were ready in June, ahead of the Austrians and Russians; the latter were still some distance away.
 The advantage of this later invasion date was that it allowed all the invading Coalition armies a chance to be ready at the same time.
 They could deploy their combined, numerically superior forces against Napoleon's smaller, thinly spread forces, thus ensuring his defeat and avoiding a possible defeat within the borders of France.
 Yet this postponed invasion date allowed Napoleon more time to strengthen his forces and defences, which would make defeating him harder and more costly in lives, time and money.